clemedon/minishell/doc/issues.md

 - Fix here_doc when outfile missing

-- Fix env
-> 'env salut' should display 'env: 'salut': No such file or directory'
-> and  not the env
-> the error code should be 127

 - Fix leak
 > < file1 < file2 | b | c | d
 > a | b | c < file1 | d < file2